 Ice/Water Dispenser: No dispenser | Ice Maker Type: No ice maker | Total Capacity: 10.1 cubic feet | Height to Top: 59.87 inches | Installation Depth: Standard-depth | Depth: 26.25 inches

 Good for small living

 Not as spacious as other models

-Even narrow fridges can be more compact to fit a small footprint in an apartment, RV, dorm room, or even a basement.
-If you're living small, or simply looking for a reliable fridge with a tiny build, then you should shop for the Frigidaire FFET1022UV.
+If you're living small or simply looking for a reliable fridge with a tiny build, then you should shop for the Frigidaire FFET1022UV.
+This Frigidaire top freezer refrigerator is a stylish and practical addition to any home.
 This model features 10.1 cubic feet of space, which is less than some other models on the market.
-However, it'll be enough to store a small family's groceries for the week, or meals for when you're on the road.
-The refrigerator portion takes up 7.4 cubic feet of this space, while the top freezer takes up 2.7 cubic feet.
+However, it'll be enough to store a small family's groceries for the week or meals for when you're on the road.
+The refrigerator has 7.4 cubic feet of this space, while the top freezer is 2.7 cubic feet.

-When it comes to organizing your goods, make use of a standard combo of crispers, door bins, and shelves between both portions.
-There is no butter keeper or deli drawer, unfortunately, but reversible hinges do give this piece more flexibility and allow you to customize it to your space, lifestyle, and needs.
-Plus, you're able to purchase this unit in a white, black, or brushed steel finish, and slide it into a corner of your home thanks to its compact dimensions.
+It has a standard combo of crispers, door bins, and shelves when it comes to organizing your goods.
+There is no butter keeper or deli drawer, but reversible hinges give this piece more flexibility and allow you to customize it to your space, lifestyle, and needs.
+Plus, you can purchase this unit in a white, black, or brushed steel finish and slide it into a corner of your home, thanks to its compact dimensions.

 Best Garage Fridge: Danby Designer DAR110A1WDD 11.0 cu. ft.
 Freezerless Refrigerator in White